darinz/ML/01_linear_models/03_generalized_linear_models/02_constructing_glm.md

 **The Solution**: Fortunately, the Poisson is an exponential family distribution, so we can apply a **Generalized Linear Model (GLM)**.
 This section provides a systematic recipe for constructing GLMs for any prediction problem.

+## From Mathematical Foundation to Systematic Application

+In the previous section, we explored the **exponential family** as the mathematical foundation that unifies diverse probability distributions.
+We learned about natural parameters, sufficient statistics, log partition functions, and the elegant properties that make these distributions mathematically tractable.
+This foundation shows us that seemingly different models - like linear regression and logistic regression - share deep mathematical connections.

+However, understanding the exponential family is only the first step.
+The real power comes from **systematically applying this foundation** to build models for real-world problems.
+How do we take the elegant mathematics of exponential families and turn it into a practical recipe for constructing models?

+This motivates our exploration of **GLM construction** - the systematic process of building models for any type of response variable.
+We'll learn the three fundamental assumptions that define GLMs and the four-step recipe that allows us to construct models for count data, binary outcomes, continuous responses, and many other data types.

+The transition from understanding exponential families to constructing GLMs represents the bridge from mathematical theory to practical modeling - where we take the elegant foundation and build powerful, interpretable models for real-world problems.

 ## 3.2 The GLM Construction Framework

 ### Core Intuition